jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 - [[Sundara]], Varrick believes something special is going on with Sundara and his instinct is to stay close and protect her

 ## Secrets from the group
-- He traded memories for power and made a warlock pact with an unknown patron
+- He traded memories for power and made a warlock pact with an unknown patron.
+He has only told Cassius about the existence of his wife and son.

 -